-2.9 Missed Dose
+2.4 Missed Dose

-If a dose of XARELTO is not taken at the scheduled time, administer the dose as soon as possible on the same day as follows:

-• For patients receiving 15 mg twice daily: The patient should take XARELTO immediately to ensure intake of 30 mg XARELTO per day.
-In this particular instance, two 15 mg tablets may be taken at once.
-The patient should continue with the regular 15 mg twice daily intake as recommended on the following day.

-• For patients receiving 20 mg, 15 mg or 10 mg once daily: The patient should take the missed XARELTO dose immediately.
+- For patients receiving 2.5 mg twice daily: if a dose is missed, the patient should take a single 2.5 mg XARELTO dose as recommended at the next scheduled time. - For patients receiving 15 mg twice daily: The patient should take XARELTO immediately to ensure intake of 30 mg XARELTO per day.
+Two 15 mg tablets may be taken at once. - For patients receiving 20 mg, 15 mg or 10 mg once daily: The patient should take the missed XARELTO dose immediately.
+The dose should not be doubled within the same day to make up for a missed dose.

-2.10 Administration Options
+2.5 Administration Options

-For patients who are unable to swallow whole tablets, 10 mg, 15 mg or 20 mg XARELTO tablets may be crushed and mixed with appleasuce immediately prior to use and administered orally.
-After the administration of a crushed XARELTO 15 mg or 20 mg tablet, the dose should be immediately followed by food [see Dosage and Administration (2.2, 2.4, 2.5) and Clinical Pharmacology (12.3)].
+For patients who are unable to swallow whole tablets, XARELTO tablets may be crushed and mixed with appleasuce immediately prior to use and administered orally.
+After the administration of a crushed XARELTO 15 mg or 20 mg tablet, the dose should be immediately followed by food [see Clinical Pharmacology (12.3)].

-Administration via nasogastric (NG) tube or gastric feeding tube: After confirming gastric placement of the tube, 10 mg, 15 mg or 20 mg XARELTO tablets may be crushed and suspended in 50 mL of water and administered via an NG tube or gastric feeding tube.
+Administration via nasogastric (NG) tube or gastric feeding tube: After confirming gastric placement of the tube, XARELTO tablets may be crushed and suspended in 50 mL of water and administered via an NG tube or gastric feeding tube.
 Since rivaroxaban absorption is dependent on the site of drug release, avoid administration of XARELTO distal to the stomach which can result in reduced absorption and thereby, reduced drug exposure.
 After the administration of a crushed XARELTO 15 mg or 20 mg tablet, the dose should then be immediately followed by enteral feeding [see Clinical Pharmacology (12.3)].

-Crushed 10 mg, 15 mg or 20 mg XARELTO tablets are stable in water and in applesauce for up to 4 hours.
+Crushed XARELTO tablets are stable in water and in applesauce for up to 4 hours.
 An in vitro compatibility study indicated that there is no adsorption of rivaroxaban from a water suspension of a crushed XARELTO tablet to PVC or silicone nasogastric (NG) tubing.